Killing of Eyad al-Hallaq: Investigation

 Following protocol, the officers involved in the shooting were questioned afterwards, and one issued a statement of condolences to Halaq's family through his lawyer in an interview with Israeli Army Radio.
 Reportedly the officer who continued to fire was a new recruit and his lawyer has argued that he thought he was in real danger.
 Relatives of Halaq have demanded any footage of the killing and chase be used in the investigation and for the family to be able to view it, as the Old City is covered extensively by security cameras.
 Hallaq's parents have petitioned the High Court of Justice to conclude the investigation of the case and put the two police officers involved on trial.
 On 21 October 2020 Israeli prosecutors recommended that the police officer who shot and killed al-Hallaq be charged with manslaughter.

 The Israel Police Internal Investigations Department opened an investigation into the incident.
 In October 2020, the Israeli Justice Ministry announced that the shooter would be charged with reckless manslaughter pending a hearing to dispute the charges.

-On 17 June 2021, the police officer was charged with "reckless homicide".
+On 6 July 2023, an Israeli court acquitted the officer of charges of "reckless homicide" based on his argument that he fired in self-defense and believed Hallaq was attempting an attack.
+At the court, Hallaq's parents expressed their dismay and shock.
+His father said the ruling was a "disgrace," and that there is "one justice [system] for Jews and another for Arabs."
+The court's decision drew Palestinian outrage and focused attention on treatment of Palestinians by Israeli police.
+The following day, Hallaq's crying mother confronted a group of Israeli demonstrators, including far-right National Security Minister Itamar Ben Gvir, who called her a terrorist.

 Aftermath

-A protest was staged in front of the Church of Nativity in Bethlehem on 2 June, against police brutality, the murder of George Floyd, and the death of Halaq, following similar protests in Jerusalem and Tel Aviv on 30 May.
+A protest was staged in front of the Church of the Nativity in Bethlehem on 2 June, against police brutality, the murder of George Floyd, and the death of Halaq, following similar protests in Jerusalem and Tel Aviv on 30 May.
 Others used social media to protest with the hashtag #PalestinianLivesMatter while over a thousand mourners attended his funeral.
+According to the United States Commission on International Religious Freedom, during the funeral hundreds of mourners reportedly chanted "Khaybar Khaybar ya yahud," referencing the seventh-century Battle of Khaybar in which Muslims led by Muhammad won over the Jews of the Khaybar oasis, in present-day Saudi Arabia.